Aswinthgt/agt360image/projects/agt360image-view/README.md

 An Angular component for displaying and interacting with 360-degree images.

-# What's New in agt360image-view v0.0.4
+# What's New in agt360image-view v0.0.5

-### 1. Reactive Signal Mechanism

-- Transitioned to Angular's new reactive primitive type, signals, for improved change detection efficiency.
-- Automatic notification of dependent components ensures streamlined updates without exhaustive tree checks.

-### 2. Optional Autorotate Feature

-- Developers now have the flexibility to enable or disable autorotation at any time.
-- Empower users with dynamic viewing experiences or manual exploration of 360 images as desired.
+- updated to be compatible with Angular v18.
+You can now use the agt360image-view component with Angular v18.

 ## Dependencies